eclipse-zenoh/zenoh-ts/zenoh-ts/examples/README.md

 or downloaded from the [release](https://github.com/eclipse-zenoh/zenoh/releases) page for your platform.
 Keep this terminal running while building and running the example below

-### Build + run the examples
+### 3. Build + run the examples

 1. Navigate to the `/zenoh-ts/examples` directory
 2. Install `zenoh-ts` library by running `yarn install`
 3. Then run the examples by running `yarn run dev`

-This will host a webserver serving the examples, the example will attempt to connect to a `websocket_port` : `10000` where the remote API plugin should be running.
+This will host a webserver serving the examples,
+The web application will attempt to connect to a `websocket_port` : `10000`
+where the remote API plugin should be running.

 4. Open a web browser and navigate to `http://localhost:5173` and open the console.

-By default, the `main.ts` file is loaded into the webpage and run, And the Zenoh-sub
+By default, the `main.ts` file is loaded into the webpage and run.
+The subscriber example is run by default however in order to run specific examples
-Running specific will have to be commented in at the `main.ts` file.
+the user will have to comment in the function invocation in the `main.ts` file.

 ### Clean projects